SisterMorphine/bufetaProject/README.md

 Currently, the app displays random cat images fetched from the public [TheCatAPI](https://api.thecatapi.com/), with a simple button to load new images.
 Over time, Bufeta will evolve as new testing strategies, UI components, and Flutter features are explored.

+We are using Bloc library for App state management https://bloclibrary.dev/

 ---

 ## 📱 Preview